Advice for people at high risk from coronavirus (shielding)

 Hammersmith & Fulham Council is continuing to support residents who have to shield and we’ve got lots of services to help you stay safe and self-isolate if you need to do so.

-To talk about your needs, please call the council’s friendly H&F Shield helpline on Monday to Friday 9am to 6pm and Saturday 10am to 2pm on freephone 0800 917 6994.
+To talk about your needs, please call the council’s friendly H&F Shield helpline 8am to 6pm seven days a week on freephone 0800 917 6994.
 Or email us at email@example.com.

 Examples of how we can help:

 - Support with setting up online food deliveries from supermarkets

 - Information on how to stay safe and minimise risk when going out

 - Assistance if you’re struggling to make ends meet